basecamp/kamal-site/docs/configuration/builder-examples.md

 ## [Using a different Dockerfile or context when building](#using-a-different-dockerfile-or-context-when-building)

-If you need to pass a different Dockerfile or context to the build command (e.g. if you're using a monorepo or you have different Dockerfiles), you can do so in the builder options:
+If you need to pass a different Dockerfile or context to the build command (e.g., if you're using a monorepo or you have different Dockerfiles), you can do so in the builder options:

 ```yaml
 # Use a different Dockerfile